AdamZouari/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/README.md

 });
 ```

-This script need to found a balise with the class "animals".
+This script need to find a tag with the class "animals".

 To add the script to our page we add this line at the end of our index.html: